swpowell/raintype_python/README.md

 Setting up and using the code:

-Before you do anything, you'll need to make sure that you have numpy, scipy, and netcdf4-python (plus dependencies) installed on your machine. netcdf4-python can be found, as of 2016, here: https://github.com/Unidata/netcdf4-python
+Before you do anything, you'll need to make sure that you have setuptools, numpy, scipy, and netcdf4-python (plus dependencies) installed on your machine. netcdf4-python can be found, as of 2016, here: https://github.com/Unidata/netcdf4-python

 To install, run